gz2436/DynamicWebClassNotes/week15_final/README.md

 # DAILY FILM

-**DAILY FILM** (formerly Daily Movie) is a cinematic discovery platform with a rigorous industrial aesthetic.
+**DAILY FILM** is a cinematic discovery platform with a rigorous industrial aesthetic.
 It stands against the "choice paralysis" of modern streaming by offering **one single, curated film per day**.

 Built with **React 19**, **Vite**, and **Tailwind CSS**, it features a sophisticated client-side recommendation engine that deterministically selects movies based on date, theme, and premiere schedules—without requiring a backend database.

 ---

-## 🚀 Quick Start
+## Quick Start

 1.  **Install dependencies:**
     ```bash